Banished from the Hero's Party

 (Note: The English subname of the original Japanese light novel version is Banished from the brave man's group, I decided to lead a slow life in the back country.) is a Japanese light novel series written by Zappon and illustrated by Yasumo.
 It began serialization online in October 2017 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Kadokawa Shoten, who published the series from June 2018 to July 2025 under their Kadokawa Sneaker Bunko imprint.

-A manga adaptation with art by Masahiro Ikeno has been serialized in Kadokawa Shoten's shōnen manga magazine Monthly Shōnen Ace since May 2018.
+A manga adaptation with art by Masahiro Ikeno was serialized in Kadokawa Shoten's shōnen manga magazine Monthly Shōnen Ace from May 2018 to July 2024.
 Both the light novel and manga are licensed in North America by Yen Press.
 An anime television series adaptation produced by Wolfsbane and Studio Flad aired from October to December 2021.
 A second season by Studio Flad aired from January to March 2024.